 Harry Potter is the embodiment, the epitome, of what Gryffindors try to be.
 I don't mean this in a bad way—no, I mean this in a quite good way.
 Harry Potter, my husband, talks, acts and thinks like a solid-gold, capital-H Hero.
 Is it any wonder that I, who believed in my youth that only foolish girls married for love, am now so much in love with my husband?

 At the moment, Daphne was strongly tempted to decide that the letter was a Weasley-twins prank.
 Except that inside the big envelope, besides a parchment that had been written in a shaky version of Daphne's own handwriting, was a second, smaller envelope that contained some kind of book inside.
-The smaller envelope was addressed to Harry Potter, with the sender being Harry Potter; the handwriting was different than elderly Daphne's handwriting.
+The smaller envelope was addressed to Harry Potter—at "Number 4, **i*e* Drive, *i***e **i**i**, Surrey"—with the smaller envelope's handwriting being different than elderly Daphne's handwriting.

 (Daphne found in the big envelope one other thing: a recipe for a potion.
 The potion was oddly named, and the text of the potion-recipe was typeset-printed on Muggle paper.)